 Play at Sight distills a lifetime’s experience in guiding young players through their first steps in sight-reading.
 With a clean layout containing a few sight-reading exercises along with clear sign-posts of new notation and requirements on each page, the book provides a very neat resource for pianists from beginner to around grade 2 level.

 Of the various resources currently available in this niche, it is certainly one of the best thought-out.
 Indeed, I would say that it benefits from not being “over-thought”, instead concealing its learning scaffolding in favour of clarity and simplicity.
 At no point does sight-reading become something scary here!
 The nearest equivalent in my view would be John Kember’s Sight Reading series, which I reviewed here, with which I think this volume would dovetail very nicely.

 The one downside of the book is that it leaves the introduction of articulation and dynamics to the very last couple of pages.
 Exercises at this point are, in all other respects, beyond Grade 2 level, but as both Trinity College and ABRSM expect these from Grade 1, the book is not a perfect fit for those concerned with preparing for specific examination sight-reading tests.
 That said, the material here is too good to miss, and a teacher could always add in dynamics and articulation as required.

 It remains to say, and to underline, that these ten books are a fabulous resource, and one which I would recommend to any piano teacher or student.
-Between them they cover so much of the material required, particularly from intermediate to advanced level, filling a gap in the market which in many respects others haven’t yet bettered.

 I never had the privilege of meeting Christine Brown, and reading Karen’s tribute I feel that loss keenly.
 Through these books, however, it seems to me that her legacy is secure for those of us who follow in her steps.